lonerapier/lonerapier.github.io/docs/plugins/Citations.md

 - `suppressBibliography`: whether to suppress the bibliography at the end of the document.
 Defaults to `false`.
 - `linkCitations`: whether to link citations to the bibliography.
 Defaults to `false`.
 - `csl`: the citation style to use.
 Defaults to `apa`.
 Reference [rehype-citation](https://rehype-citation.netlify.app/custom-csl) for more options.
-- `prettyLink`: whether to use pretty links for citations.
-Defaults to `true`.

 ## API